danielagduca/danielagduca.github.io/_paintings/00-artistic-approach.md

  - artistic approach
 ---

+## Exhibitions:

+### Solo
+- 2016, A Crazy Yellow Theory, the love series, at Lacey Contemporary Gallery.
+Details about the collection.

+### Group
+- 2016, Explorations, at Walton Fine Arts Gallery.
+- 2018, Figuratively speaking, at Elizabeth James Gallery.

+## Artistic approach

 I feel like you can only be an artist if you have an identifiable style.
 Or an identifiable element.
 Or a signature brush move.
 Something recognizable.
 Something that any critic can take a look and say, oh yes, that is such and such.
 And the best ones are the easiest to identify.